 But to make sense to potential clients, your firm and its services need to be described in words they recognise.

-This may not be easy, so we should ask:
+This new approach may not be easy, so we should ask:

 how adventurous you feel about this?
 (5 minute self-assessment survey)